 We will all feel lonely at some time in our lives.
 Stockpiling friends isn’t the easiest thing to do for everyone, nor is it always the answer to overcoming loneliness.
 So how to get over loneliness?
 Going to a crowded shopping mall isn’t likely to help, but having strong and close relationships is.
 Reach out to friends or family to remind yourself that you have connections with people who care about you.
 And never underestimate volunteering when it comes to figuring out what to do when you feel lonely.
 Helping others and forging ties with fellow volunteers can bestow a sense of purpose as well as connection.
 Joining a club or a regular meetup like a walking or running group can help ease feelings of loneliness.
 Some may also find meaningful friendships through online connections.

 For those living in extreme isolation, or battling physical or mental health challenges, the situation can be more complex.
-If you’re lonely and don’t know what to do, a good first step is talking to your doctor.
+If you’re lonely and don’t know what to do, a good first step is talking to your doctor or a therapist.
 They can recommend resources or refer you to a mental health practitioner.
 The first step to overcoming loneliness is making a connection.